 In this section, we describe six main education policies implemented in Indonesia since 2004, the start of Yudhoyono presidency.
-We exclude the scholarship program for children from poor families, Bantuan Siswa Miskin (during Yudhoyono's presidency) and Kartu Indonesia Pintar (during Widodo's presidency), because they are considered as a social protection program, with the aim of getting children to school or keep them from dropping out.
-As such, the program is not relevant to the quality of education, which is the topic of this paper.
-For the same reason, we also exclude the government's conditional cash transfer program, Program Keluarga Harapan and PNPM Generasi, where school participation is a conditionality for program receipt.
-Finally, we also sidestep district-level education policies because many of them focus on providing more allowance for teachers and have virtually no effects on learning (Bima and Yusrina, 2018).
+We exclude the scholarship program for children from poor families, Cash Transfers for Poor Students or BSM (during Yudhoyono's presidency) and Indonesia Smart Card or KIP (during Widodo's presidency), because they are considered social protection programs, with the aim of getting children to school or keep them from dropping out.
+As such, the program is not relevant to the quality of education which is the topic of this paper.
+For the same reason, we also exclude the government's conditional cash transfer program, the Family of Hope Program (PKH) and PNPM Generasi, where school participation is a conditionality for program receipt.
+Finally, we also sidestep kabupaten-level education policies because many of them focus on providing more allowances for teachers and have virtually no effects on learning (Bima and Yusrina, 2018).

-The first two policies that we discuss are those that take up a significant amount of education budget: the teacher certification and school operational assistance.
-Afterwards, we discuss the teacher competence test, the new teacher in-service development program, the new pre-service teacher training program, and the computer-based testing.
+The first two policies that we discuss are those that take up a significant amount of the education budget: teacher certification and school operational assistance.
+Afterwards, we discuss the teacher competence test, the new teacher in-service development program, the new pre-service teacher training program, and computer-based testing (CBT).